kalekundert/cookiecutter_python/README.rst

 cookiecutter-kxg
 ****************

-A cookiecutter template for my python libraries.
+A cookiecutter template for my python applications.
 See https://github.com/audreyr/cookiecutter.
 This cookiecutter will::

 1. Create a ``setup.py`` file that is immediately ready to use.

 2. Create a ready-to-use Sphinx directory for documentation.

-3. Create a test command that can be called from anywhere in the repository.

 4. Create an ``__init__.py`` with ``__version__`` filled in.

-5. Copy the MIT license text into the project.
+5. Copy the GPLv3 license text into the project.

-6. Configure Travis CI to run pytest and to deploy new versions to PyPI.

-7. Create a virtual environment with ``know_its_ok``, ``bumpversion``, ``sphinx``, and your new library already installed.

 8. Create a ``git`` repository and commit all the boilerplate files included in the cookiecutter.